Jump to content

 You can set your browser so that you are informed about the setting of cookies and only allow cookies in individual cases, exclude the acceptance of cookies for certain cases or in general and activate the automatic deletion of cookies when closing the browser.
 If cookies are deactivated, the functionality of Internet pages may be limited.

 The GFF does not transmit any data outside the scope of the GDPR.
-The exception is communication via social media based in the USA, for example Facebook and Twitter, where personal data is only processed by third parties who are themselves customers of these networks.
+The exception is communication via social media based in the USA, for example Instagram and X, where personal data is only processed by third parties who are themselves customers of these networks.

-The GFF operates various newsletters and manages them with the programs Mailman and phpList on its own servers.
+The GFF operates various newsletters.
 In these newsletters, you register yourself and give consent by confirming the activation link sent to you, which we store as part of the registration and confirmation.
-For the use of the newsletter, the e-mail address you provide is processed.
-You can unsubscribe yourself from the newsletter, so your e-mail address will be deleted immediately.
+To receive the newsletter, we will process the email address you provided and, if you have provided them, your first and last name.
+You can unsubscribe from the newsletter, so your data will be deleted immediately.
 You can also send us by e-mail the revocation of consent to use the e-mail address for the newsletter at info@freiheitsrechte.org.
 In this case, the GFF will delete your e-mail address immediately.

 Our info newsletter provides you with general information on the work of the GFF.
-Sustaining members receive additional e-mails with appeals for further support of our work and invitations for special events.
-We send out our press releases via the press distribution list.
+Supporting members receive additional e-mails with appeals for further support of our work and invitations for special events.

-Our software phpList uses a tracking pixel that statistically evaluates interactions with our mailings.
-This is a pixel embedded in the email that connects to the GFF's server when you open the email.
-This determines whether you have opened the e-mail.
-You can prevent this transmission by deactivating the "Load external content" function in your e-mail program.
+The software uses a tracking pixel that statistically analyzes interactions with our mailings.
+This is a pixel embedded in the email that establishes a connection with the DialogMail server when the email is opened.
+This determines whether you have opened the email.
+You can prevent this transmission by disabling the “Load external content” function in your email program.
+Additionally, clicks on links in our newsletter are statistically recorded.
+Both the data regarding the opening of the email and the clicks are stored anonymously and processed solely for statistical purposes

 The GFF operates its internet offers on its own servers.
 It uses the AWStats application to evaluate page visits; this evaluation takes place onthe GFF servers, and no personal data is processed for this purpose.
 The same applies to the use of Matomo.